Aero L-39 Albatros: Operational history

-Abkhazia
+Georgia

 During the War in Abkhazia (1992–1993), Abkhaz separatist forces received several L-39s from Russia and Chechnya, which were used in combat against Georgian forces.
-On 10 January 1993, a Abkhaz L-39 was shot down by a Russian SA-11 Buk during a friendly-fire incident.
+On 10 January 1993, an Abkhaz L-39 was shot down by a Russian SA-11 Buk during a friendly-fire incident.
 The pilot, Oleg Chanba, who was commander of the Abkhaz separatist air force, was killed during the incident.
-On 1 April 1993, during the attack on civilian targets in Sokhumi, Georgian forces managed to damage a L-39, which fell into the sea.
+On 1 April 1993, during the attack on civilian targets in Sokhumi, Georgian forces managed to damage an L-39, which fell into the sea.

 In the spring of 2008, a number of Georgian drones were shot down by Abkhazian separatist forces over the Abkhazia region.
 The Abkhazian separatist forces claimed that one of its missile-equipped L-39s had shot down a Georgian Hermes 450 unmanned reconnaissance drone.
-However, footage released later by Georgian authorities clearly shows drone being brought down by a heat-seeking missile fired from a MiG-29.
-UN investigation also concluded that the footage was authentic and that the drone was shot down by a Russian MiG-29 using a Vympel R-73 heat seeking missile.
+Footage released later by Georgian authorities clearly shows a drone being brought down by a heat-seeking missile fired from a MiG-29.
+A UN investigation also concluded that the footage was authentic and that the drone was shot down by a Russian MiG-29 using a Vympel R-73 heat seeking missile.

 Afghanistan

-The Taliban Air Force had managed to obtain around five L-39C aircraft from the remnants of the former Democratic Republic of Afghanistan Air Force; with foreign technical support and pilots, these were placed into combat operations during the later stages of the 1996-2001 phase of the Afghan civil war against the Northern Alliance.
+The Taliban Air Force had managed to obtain around five L-39C aircraft from the remnants of the former Democratic Republic of Afghanistan Air Force; with foreign technical support and pilots, these were placed into combat operations during the later stages of the 1996–2001 phase of the Afghan civil war against the Northern Alliance.
 In early 2001, only two of these reportedly remained operational.
 Following the United States invasion of Afghanistan in 2001, a number of L-39s were inducted into the Afghan Air Force.

 Azerbaijan

-A quantity of L-39s, along with older L-29s, were used extensively by Azeri forces to perform ground attack missions during the First Nagorno-Karabakh War in the 1980s and early 1990s.
+A number of L-39s, along with older L-29s, were used extensively by Azeri forces to perform ground attack missions during the First Nagorno-Karabakh War in the 1980s and early 1990s.
 A number of these were reportedly shot down by air defenses employed by the Nagorno-Karabakh Defense Army.
 In September 2015, Aero Vodochody sought a large order for the latest model of the L-39 to Azerbaijan; by this point, Azerbaijan had a total of 24 airworthy L-39s remaining in service.